mrtyler/gpii-version-updater/README.md

       * Add to the command line: `-v $(pwd)/fake-gpii-ci-ssh:/root/.ssh:ro,Z`
    * If you want to upload images (i.e. `push_to_gcr` is set to `true` -- this is the default for `sync_images_wrapper`), you must provide credentials with write access to the production GCR instance (or to the GCR instance you specified).
       * Add to the command line: `-v $(pwd)/creds.json:/home/app/creds.json:ro,Z`
    * Omit `version-updater-docker-cache` if you want to re-pull the Docker images whenever you restart the container.
-Otherwise, provide the `-v version-updater-docker-cache` argument and clean it up afterwards with `rake clean_cache`.
+Otherwise, clean up afterwards with `rake clean_cache`.
+1. Inside the container, start dockerd in the background: `dockerd &`
+1. `rake sync"[/path/to/versions.yml]"`, etc.

 ## Generating `shared/versions.yml` manually